Skip to content

 • Equivalent RF component change

-Equivalent to a new complete certification with its tests and new FCC ID.
+Substantial hardware modifications (band change, new modulation, power increase, radio architecture change) are not permissive changes: they require a new complete certification with its tests and a new FCC ID.

 The FCC may conduct audits on marketed products: